boris-jenicek/ngx-awesome-popup/docs/assets/angular-wiki/Class: ToastNotificationConfigModule.md

 // app.module imports:
 ToastNotificationConfigModule.forRoot({
    ToastCoreConfig: {
-      Width: '300px',
+      // Milliseconds it will be ignored if buttons are included.
+      AutoCloseDelay: 3000
    },
    GlobalSettings: {
       // The number of toast notifications that can be shown at once.
-      AllowedNotificationsAtOnce: 4,
+      AllowedNotificationsAtOnce: 4

-       // Milliseconds it will be ignored if buttons are included.
-      AutoCloseDelay: 3000
    },
    // Optional default dispatch object.
    Dispatch: {